 - Optimization tips for website builders/websites

-Here’s the full infographic, be sure to click-through on their comprehensive article that breaks down each section as well as how you can select a content management system (CMS) capable of being fully search optimized.
+Here’s the full infographic, be sure to click through to their comprehensive article that breaks down each section and how you can select a content management system (CMS) capable of being fully search optimized.